 Norton (2006) draws a distinction between social identity and cultural identity.
 She defines social identity as the relationship between social world and individual language learners while cultural identity is the relationship of language learner with members of some ethnic group.
-Taking into account the relationship between interaction with world and identity, Norton (2000) defined identity as:
+Considering the relationship between interaction with world and identity, Norton (2000) defined identity as: